jucian0/posts/builder-pattern.md

 ## Builder Implementation

-In this example we will create a validation class to validate strings using typescript, fell free to use your favorite programming language.
+In this example, we will create a validation class to validate strings using typescript, feel free to use your favorite programming language.
 We will make simple validations, like checking if the string is empty, max and min length, and regex.

 ```typescript
 export class StringValidator {